columbia/VIA/README.md

 ### 2.4 Running the VM and Benchmarks

-Due to license contraints, we are not able to provide the source code of ACCA software stacks for you to compile and install on the N1SDP.
+Due to license constraints, we are not able to provide the source code of CCA software stacks for you to compile and install on the N1SDP.
 They are preinstalled on the N1SDP, including modified RMM, TF-A, CCA KVM and CCA QEMU, for running the benchmarks.

 RMM and TF-A are automatically loaded from the board when the machine powered up and the kernel will be loaded by GRUB.